MOTHER’S DAY EGG BOX FLOWERS!

 MATERIALS WE SHALL USE!

-We will be working with recycled material and for this project we will be using an egg box, inner tubes an orange carton and large straws.
+We will be working with recycled material and for this project, we will be using an egg box, inner tubes an orange carton and large straws.

-Before we move on to our project here is a short video on how mother’s day originated, leaping back in time and see how mums were celebrated.
+Before we move on to our project here is a short video on how Mother’s Day originated, leaping back in time and see how mums were celebrated.

-In the United States it’s celebrated the second Sunday in May, this year it will be 9th May 2021.
-Other countries including some european countries are, Australia, Canada, New Zealand, India, Japan, Philippines, South Africa, Denmark, Finland, Italy, Switchland, Belgium and Turkey.
+Other countries including some European countries are Australia, Canada, New Zealand, India, Japan, Philippines, South Africa, Denmark, Finland, Italy, Switchland, Belgium and Turkey.

-As the dates of Lent and Easter change each year based on the lunar calendar, the date of Mother’s day changes too.
+As the dates of Lent and Easter change each year based on the lunar calendar, the date of Mother’s Day changes too.

 SHALL WE BEGIN!